 - The clinic you use (DKCVET, right?
 RIGHT!!?) logs into a government website called Smart Government and registers your pet.

 - The Smart Government website requires your full name, your phone number and the area you live in, and your email address.
 A copy of your Emirates ID (or passport/visa) is also uploaded and attached to your pet's registration record.

 - The information required about your pet is her/his name, microchip number, date of birth (or approximate), the date of his/her up-to-date rabies vaccination, sex, species, breed, colour, updated Municipality Tag number... and a partridge in a pear tree (well... not really that last thing).

 Your pet's NOT registered??!
 Oh no!

 - Failure to register and vaccinate your pet, if discovered by the government, will result in a first warning with 3 days given for you to indeed then get him or her registered and vaccinated.
-Further noncompliance will (if discovered by the government) result in a fine of AED 200... and if your pet is STILL not registered after that, your poochie-pooch or kitty-kat could be confiscated.
+Further noncompliance will (if discovered by the government) result in a fine... and if your pet is STILL not registered after that, your poochie-pooch or kitty-kat could be confiscated.

 - Lost pets which are then found but are not wearing a tag will be seized by the municipality.

 - Dog owners walking their dogs without a municipality tag can be fined. (...and we have NO IDEA how much!
 Sorry!)